Virginia Tech® home

 Ahmed Monofy

 For his doctoral research, Ahmed split his time between Politecnico Di Torino in Italy (working with Professor Fulvio Boano) and the OWML in Manassas Virginia (working with Professor Grant).
 His PhD research focused on the development of mathematical models for nutrient and pollutant removal in streams (e.g., by hyporheic exchange).
-He defended his PhD spring 2023, and is joining the OWML as a post-doctoral scholar in April of this year.
+He defended his PhD spring 2023.

 Emily Parker